Blog

 • Easy to work with and maintain

-• Storage-agnostic and platform-agnostic (e.g. be able to validate both CSV files and SQL tables, in either a Pandas, Spark, or SQL context)
+• Storage-agnostic and platform-agnostic (can validate both CSV files and SQL tables, in either a Pandas, Spark, or SQL context)

 • Self-documenting